 Agencies, Physicians, and Veterinarians.

 Download the appropriate form and fax in

 Click here for

-- Online Reporting.
-This is a secure website.
-You will be prompted by your computer to accept a security alert.
+In the link to the portal below, you will be prompted by your computer to accept a security alert.

 Click Yes to proceed.
 This process may take several minutes.